Dual Diagnosis Treatment Fairmont, WV

 Veterans Affairs Medical Center Substance Abuse Services - 17.2 miles from Fairmont, WV

-Veterans Affairs Medical Center Substance Abuse Services is a dual diagnosis treatment center in Clarksburg, West Virginia that provides treatment for mental health and substance use disorders that include mood disorders as well as paranoid personality disorder.
+Veterans Affairs Medical Center Substance Abuse Services is a dual-diagnosis treatment center in Clarksburg, WV that offers treatment for mental health and substance abuse disorders that include major depressive disorder as well as binge eating.

 Address: 1 Medical Center Drive, Clarksburg, WV 26301 in Harrison County